curbengh/curbengh.github.io/source/_posts/nixos-oracle.md

 Launching a second redundant instance is easy:

-1. Create a boot volume backup of the first instance (you should do it anyway)
+1. Create a boot volume backup of the first instance
 2. Create a new boot volume from the backup
+    * (Update 5 April 2021): Boot volume created from backup somehow is not free, it charges [*performance units*](https://www.oracle.com/cloud/price-list.html#storage); you may be able to avoid this cost by cloning the boot volume instead.
+Alternatively, you can always create the volume from scratch.
 3. Launch a new instance using the second boot volume
 4. Attach reserved IP to the instance